 Along the streets in town, you’ll see numerous street-side stalls selling skewers

-Every visitor to Sapa is enchanted by its cool climate, outstanding mountainous scenery, and the culinary paradise with unique local dishes of the northwestern region.
+Every visitor to Sapa is enchanted by its cool climate, outstanding mountainous scenery, and culinary paradise with unique local dishes of the northwestern region.
 If you want to have both meals and sightseeing, there are several restaurants with good views and food.
 It would be a pity if you miss the fascinating foods in Sapa such as "Cap Nach" Pork, Salmon Hot Pot, Thang Co Soup, Khang Gai Dried Meat...
-Out at night, you’ll find plenty of stalls offer a plethora of grilled skewers.
+Out at night, you’ll find plenty of stalls that offer a plethora of grilled skewers.
 This can be regarded as the most famous delicacy of Sapa.
-There is a countless number of dishes that you could not have enough “room” in your stomach to try them all.
+There is a countless number of dishes that you could not have enough “room” in your stomach to try all.
 The cold, humid, and foggy weather will make eating in Sapa an enjoyable moment.
 So, if you have the chance, just take a stroll along the main street and stop at one stall that catches your eyes (and nose).

 Read more: Top 5 Best Street Foods In Sapa